2024 Nebraska Democratic presidential primary

-The 2024 Nebraska Democratic presidential primary took place on May 14, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-34 delegates to the Democratic National Convention were allocated to the presidential candidates, of which 29 were pledged delegates allocated on the basis of the results of the primary.
+The 2024 Nebraska Democratic presidential primary took place on May 14, 2024, as part of the Democratic Party primaries for the 2024 presidential election, alongside two other state contests.
+29 delegates to the Democratic National Convention were allocated in the semi-closed primary, with 5 additional unpledged delegates.

 Incumbent President Joe Biden announced his bid for a second term on April 25, 2023.
-President Biden won twenty-eight delegates.
-Congressman Dean Phillips won one delegate by receiving the most votes of any candidate in Logan County, with 55.6% of the vote.
+He won 28 delegates and 90% of the vote made one of his best results during the campaign, but the only other ballot candidate Congressman Dean Phillips won one district delegate from Nebraska's 3rd congressional district by receiving the most votes in Logan County, where he attained 55.6%.